tychonievich/graphics/md/text/halfedge.md

 consisting of the edges of a single polygonal face in the mesh.
 Hence, each half-edge belongs to exactly one face, and each $n$-sided face consists of $n$ half-edges.
-To represent this, half-edges are often draw as if they were slightly inset into their face.
+To represent this, half-edges are often drawn as if they were slightly inset into their face.

 Each edge connects to vertices;
 its own `v` and the `v` of its `next` half-edge.